micmejia/bible-dump/NKJV/1 Samuel/1 Sam 9.md

 ###### 1
-There was a man of Benjamin whose name _was_ Kish the son of Abiel, the son of Zeror, the son of Bechorath, the son of Aphiah, a Benjamite, a mighty man of [^a]power.
+There was a man of Benjamin whose name _was_ Kish the son of Abiel, the son of Zeror, the son of Bechorath, the son of Aphiah, a Benjamite, a mighty man of power.

 ###### 2
 And he had a choice and handsome son whose name _was_ Saul. _There was_ not a more handsome person than he among the children of Israel.
 From his shoulders upward _he was_ taller than any of the people.